retkowsky/Azure-OpenAI-demos/README.md

 🔥 New!
 Semantic kernel demo:
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/blob/main/Semantic%20kernel/Semantic%20kernel.ipynb">Go to demo</a>
 <br>
 🔥 New!
-Fine tuning with Azure Open AI:
+Fine tuning with Azure OpenAI:
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/blob/main/Fine%20Tuning/Fine%20Tuning%20model.ipynb">Go to demo</a>
 <br>
 🔥 New!
-Time series analysis and forecasting with Azure Open AI:
+Time series analysis and forecasting with Azure OpenAI:
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/tree/main/Time%20series">Go to demo</a>
 <br>
 🔥 New!
-Webscraping analysis documents with Azure Open AI:
+Webscraping analysis documents with Azure OpenAI:
 <a href="https://github.com/retkowsky/Azure-OpenAI-demos/tree/main/Webscraping">Go to demo</a>
 <br>
 🔥 New!
 Airport code identification: